-There can be no doubting that, when it comes to website and blog monetization, Google AdSense is the best ad placement service that you will be able to find anywhere in the world.
+There can be no doubting that, when it comes to website monetization, Google AdSense is the best ad placement service that you will be able to find anywhere in the world.
 I have previously written about why I believe AdSense is the best blog and website monetization program for the year 2017.
 This article looks at some of the reasons why you may find yourself getting banned from AdSense.

 That probably won’t be very useful to you if you have already been kicked out of the program, since, as many have found out, there is practically no chance of you ever being accepted back in.
 You may, of course, change your name, country of residence, website and banking details; in short, assume a completely new identity, but that is hardly practical.
 So, what are the reasons why people get banned from AdSense?

 Clicking on ads on your own site

 This is one of the things that, when you think of it, make you see why AdSense has to strictly punish policy violations.
 There are unscrupulous people out there, but even if you are one of them, the last thing that you should do is click on the ads that are displayed on your own site or on your YouTube Channel.